 The bodies express their thanks to Kevin Barron MP and all members of the All-Party Pharmacy Group for undertaking this difficult task and we look forward to working with all stakeholders to deliver the recommendations contained in the report.

-On the publication of today’s report on medicines shortages from the All-Party Pharmacy Group, Sue Sharpe, Chief Executive of PSNC said:
+On the publication of this report on medicines shortages from the All-Party Pharmacy Group, Sue Sharpe, Chief Executive of PSNC said:

 “Too often pharmacists have to really struggle to source medicines for their patients which should be readily available.
 We wholeheartedly welcome the report, as it shines a much-needed spotlight on an issue we have been pushing for action on for a number of years.

 “We thank the All-Party Group for their powerful call to action.
-The Department of Health must respond before anyone else gets seriously hurt.”
+The Department of Health and Social Care must respond before anyone else gets seriously hurt.”

 Pricing of branded NHS medicines

-In June 2013, the Department of Health proposed revisions to the statutory scheme to control prices of branded NHS medicines to make it work more effectively, and to align it more closely to core parts of the voluntary Pharmaceutical Price Regulation Scheme (PPRS).
+In June 2013, the Department of Health and Social Care proposed revisions to the statutory scheme to control prices of branded NHS medicines to make it work more effectively, and to align it more closely to core parts of the voluntary Pharmaceutical Price Regulation Scheme (PPRS).

-In response, PSNC stated its view to the Department of Health that there is need to incorporate obligations on manufacturers to ensure prompt supply to patients through their chosen dispenser.
+In response, PSNC stated its view to the Department of Health and Social Care that there is need to incorporate obligations on manufacturers to ensure prompt supply to patients through their chosen dispenser.